 The BH-gNB should be provided with the full D/U/F + H/S/NA resource configuration of the WAB-node.

+Support co-location discovery of WAB-MT and WAB-gNB at the BH-gNB.

 QoS support on BH

 In DL, the WAB-MT’s UPF maps the traffic to WAB-MT’s QoS Flows based on the configured DL PDRs, same as legacy.